If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

 A study from the Harvard School of Public Health found that people who ate plant based diets actually had a lower chance of kidney stone formation than others.

 The research generally shows that unless your total oxalate intake is greater than 300mg, and you have a reasonable calcium intake, you’re not at a higher risk of kidney stone formation.
+That being said, doctors typically recommend that those with a history of kidney stones aim for a lower amount (usually 50 to 100mg).

 A typical serving size (one scoop) is around 30 grams.
 Even if it consisted of pure hemp protein, that would only be about 22mg of oxalate.
 This is assuming the oxalate content of hemp protein is similar to the oxalate content of hemp seeds (73.6 mg/100g).